Pinia: Overview

 Unlike Vuex, Pinia is modular by design and does not include mutations.
 This enables developers to create numerous stores and import them into components as needed.
 The framework provides a centralised store with a built-in mechanism for saving, updating and retrieving application state.

 History

 Pinia was conceived by Vue developer Eduardo San Martin Morote as an exploration of what Vuex could look like in the future.
 This involved creating a simpler API with "less ceremony" and providing better support for type inference with TypeScript.
 It became an official part of the Vue.js ecosystem on February 7, 2022.

 The store library takes its name from piña, the Spanish word for "pineapple."
 According to its creators, "a pineapple is in reality a group of individual flowers that join together to create a multiple fruit.
 Similar to stores, each one is born individually, but they are all connected at the end."

 Features

 Store pillars

 Stores in Pinia are defined via a JavaScript object with a variety of characteristics that govern their behaviour.
-These are regarded as the "pillars" of a store, and as shown in the code example below, include id, state, getters and actions.
+These are regarded as the "pillars" of a store, and as shown in the code example below, include state, getters and actions.